aphexlog/aphexlog-nvim/README.md

-# 💤 LazyVim
+# ✨ NeoVim Configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A personalized configuration setup for [NeoVim](https://neovim.io/) that I use at my day job.
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [official documentation](https://neovim.io/doc/user/) to get started.